w3f/Grants-Program/applications/Crystal.md

 <img src = "https://github.com/GetCrystalOrg/PolkaDOT-Crystal/blob/main/Screenshot%202022-10-20%20at%2012.55.08.png" width="300" height="475">

 ## Project Details
-Our product is consist of three modules that are necessary for proper work:
+Our product is consisted of three modules that are necessary for proper work:
 1. Web application
 2. API interface for apps (including games)
 3. Libraries for games engines (Unity 3D and Unreal engine)